seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 ![RouterHostname](images/routerhostname.png)

 ## Create AWS Route 53 user with minimum permissions

 In this example we will use certbot with the Amazon Route 53 plugin for our domain name server.
 For other dns providers using this method run `pkg search certbot` to see a list of provider plugins.
 This list is not exhaustive, there are many different ways to obtain and renew SSL/TLS certificates, refer to documentation provided by your domain provider.

+For security reasons we will create an aws user with minimum permissions to maintain your domain with an SSL/TLS certificate and update recordsets with a dynamic dns.

 At this point you should have sucessfully registered a domain on Amazon's Route 53.
 Login to your Amazon Web Services as a root user.
 Bring up the "services" menu on the top left, and under "Security, Identity, & Complaince" click on IAM to bring up the "Identity and Access Management" dashboard.
 Click "Policies" on the left menu, then click "Create Policy".
 We can build the permissions thru the visual editor: